Rusali28/Network-analysis-syllabification-study/README.md

 # Network-analysis-syllabification-study
-This project contains the code for the paper 'A network analysis of syllabification in several European Languages'
+This project contains the code for the paper 'An Empirical Study of Language Syllabification using Syllabary and Lexical networks'